 The core of the transformation therefore consists of the further development of the two working groups as well as the ongoing projects in ten working groups.
 Each working group develops clear objectives, agreed upon with the SEC board .
 Progress on the work will be regularly reported to the SEC board and also among the working groups themselves.

-To facilitate the transformation and launch of the new structure, the "Branding and Strategy" board team developed a profile for each of the ten working groups (see below).
-Each profile includes: information on the current status, objectives, planned projects, and the working group members who have already committed to participating.
+To facilitate the transformation and launch of the new structure, the "Branding and Strategy" board team initially developed a profile for each of the ten working groups around the turn of the year 2025/2026.
+Each profile includes information on the current status, objectives, planned projects, and the working group members who have already committed to participating.
 The profile is rounded out by outlining opportunities for collaboration with other GDCh Divisions.
+A first revision was carried out for the first SEC Working Groups Day on June 11, 2026.

-All opportunities to motivate members to participate in the ten working groups should be used, especially the General Assembly during the 20th SEC Annual Meeting in Bayreuth from May 4-6, 2026.
+All opportunities will be used to motivate members to participate in the ten working groups, starting with the General Assembly during the 10th SEC annual meeting in Bayreuth from May 4-6, 2026, and the annual meeting itself.

 For practical reasons, the new working groups will generally meet Online.
 Once a year, there will be an in-person event, the "Working Group Day."
 On this day, the working groups will present their results to each other and to the SEC board, and the next steps will be agreed upon jointly.